openstack/python-keystoneclient/doc/source/using-api-v3.rst

     >>> keystone = client.Client(auth_url=auth_url, version=(3,),
     ...                          username=username, password=password,
     ...                          user_domain_name=user_domain_name)

+A :py:class:`~keystoneclient.session.Session` should be passed to the Client instead.
+Using a Session you're not limited to authentication using a username and password but can take advantage of other more secure authentication methods.

 You may optionally specify a domain or project (along with its project domain name), to obtain a scoped token::